 Orange is located in Orange County, California roughly 3 miles north of Santa Ana, the county seat, and 30 miles southeast of Los Angeles.
 Orange is somewhat unique for the region, due to a large number of the homes in its Old Town District having been built prior to 1920.
 Many neighboring cities in the region decided to demolish such houses in the 1960s, yet Orange decided against, instead preserving them.
 Orange County is California's second most populous county and part of the Los Angeles-Long Beach-Anaheim metropolitan area with a combined population of more than 13 million.
-In 2019, Orange has an estimated population of 140,500.

 The first European settlement in the area was built in 1776 in Alta California, New Spain.
 25 years later in 1801, José Antonio Yorba was granted land which he named Rancho San Antonio.
 This large rancho included modern-day Costa Mesa, Newport Beach, Olive, Orange, Tustin, and Villa Park.